Software Stress Testing Guide

 Can you Do Stress Testing Manually?

-Stress testing allows you to control how applications and systems, in general, are efficient regarding stress and also to evaluate the system's ability to regenerate, i.e. to return to a normal state after discontinuation of the effects of stress.
+Stress testing lets you to control how applications and systems, in general, are efficient regarding stress and also to evaluate the system's ability to regenerate, i.e. to return to a normal state after discontinuation of the effects of stress.

 Stress in this context may be increasing the intensity of the operations to very high values, or change the alarm server configuration.
 One of the objectives of stress testing may be the performance degradation assessment.
 Thus the goal of stress testing may interfere with performance test objectives.